Vinyl Wall Decal Installation

 Now, you are pretty much done but if you had a hard time getting the wall art to adhere you will want to carefully rub the wall art down with your palm.
 This will ensure good adhesion and a longer life for your wall decal.

-You just installed your wall decal.
+Your vinyl wall decal installation is complete.
 Don’t forget, if you need help, just send us an email at firstname.lastname@example.org.